 GDT 100 Photography and Digital Imaging Techniques 3 cr.
-Sem: F, S
+Sem: F, S 3 Lec. hrs./week

 This course provides an introduction to the basic operation of conventional SLR and digital cameras, lighting techniques, transfer of digital files from camera to computer, scanning of transparencies to digital files, and manipulation and printing of digital files.